jicruz96/PresupuestosPR/progress_diary/day_zero.md

 ## Work Completed for the Day

 * All municipal budgets have been downloaded.
 * I built my first web scraping (is this really web scraping) script!
-Check it out here.
+[Check it out by clicking here!](https://github.com/jicruz96/portfolio_project/tree/main/helper_scripts/get_municipal_budgets.py) It's quite the looker if you ask me...

 ## Intended Work for Today I Failed to Complete

-* I have not cleaned up the data, and after downloading the bunch, **I am now very aware it will likely take several days to clean up the data.**
+* I have not cleaned up the data, and after downloading the bunch, **I am now very aware it will likely take several days to clean up all the data.**

 * I did not build a basic Flask app.
 I shall do this tomorrow.